The answers to common questions are below. If you have additional questions, please contact your primary care provider.

-A: If you have a severe allergic reaction (anaphylaxis) to any vaccination or injectable medication, you will not receive the COVID-19 vaccine at this location.
+A: If you have a severe allergic reaction (anaphylaxis) to a prior COVID-19 vaccine or ingredients of the vaccine, you will not receive the COVID-19 vaccine at this location.
 If you have other severe allergies such as stings, mold, or medications in pills there is a slight increase risk of allergic reaction, but you will be allowed to be vaccinated.
 Please consult with your primary care provider for further questions.
 Trained staff members will observe vaccinated patients for a period of time after their injection.
 Those who have a severe reaction to the first dose will be advised not to take the second dose.

 Q: I am pregnant/planning to become pregnant/breastfeeding.
 Can I get the vaccine?